Callistus25/alx-system_engineering-devops/0x00-shell_basics/README.md

 16 101-clean_emacs: script that deletes all files in the current working directory that end with the character ~.
 17 102-tree: script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 18 103-commas: command that lists all the files and directories of the current directory, separated by commas (,).
 19 school.mgc: magic file school.mgc that can be used with the command file to detect School data files.
-School data files always contain the string SCHOOL at offset 0.
+School data files always contain the string SCHOOL at offset 0. for this task, create a shebang and add the command
+"0 string SCHOOL School data
+!:mime School"

+afterwards, run the command "file -C -m {filename}" i.e file -C -m school.mgc